Guide

 Platform choice matters, but the integration architecture matters more.
 Omnichannel requires that data flows reliably between your ecommerce platform, ERP, warehouse, marketplace connectors, POS system, and potentially a PIM and CRM.

-The critical flows are inventory synchronisation, order routing, pricing consistency, and product data distribution.
-When these flows are built as point-to-point integrations, the complexity grows fast.
-A middleware or integration layer that acts as the central hub keeps this manageable.
-This is architecture work that belongs in the discovery phase, not something bolted on after launch.
+When these flows are built as point-to-point integrations, complexity grows fast.
+Each new channel adds connections to all existing systems.
+A middleware or integration layer that acts as a central hub keeps this manageable.
+This is architecture work that belongs in the discovery phase.

 B2B omnichannel is different from B2C

-B2C omnichannel is primarily about consistency.
-B2B omnichannel adds complexity because pricing is often customer-specific, ordering may involve approval workflows, and the buying journey typically spans digital self-service, sales rep interaction, and sometimes physical meetings.
-This requires tighter integration between the ecommerce platform, CRM, and ERP than most B2C scenarios.
+B2C omnichannel is primarily about consistency — customers should see the same products, prices, and availability everywhere.
+B2B omnichannel adds complexity because pricing is often customer-specific, orders may require approval workflows, and the buying journey typically spans digital self-service, sales rep interaction, and sometimes physical meetings.

 Where to start